Changes to Federal Financial Aid Programs

 Less Than Full Time Registration

-Students enrolled less-than-full-time will likely require proration required for enrollment less than full-time
+Students enrolled less-than-full-time will likely require proration of their loans according to their less than full-time enrollment

 • Loan proration will be in “direct proportion to enrollment status” rounded to nearest percentage